TREATMENT AVAILABLE AT OUR CLAY CITY CLINIC

 - Continued use despite knowledge of recurrent physical or physiological problems

 The first step to help is to recognize that you or someone you know has a problem.

-This may be accomplished through an intervention with a friend, significant other, family member(s), clergy or a health care professional.
+This may be accomplished through intervention with a friend, significant other, family member(s), clergy, or a health care professional.